+The client is committed.
 You’ve confirmed your understanding of the scope and deliverables, and you have their approval in principle.

-You blocked off a chunk of time—and money—to work on this project.
-Now, you need to produce a well-written project proposal that's pitched just right, so your freelance pricing aligns with the value proposition delivered.
+You blocked off a chunk of time — and money — to work on this project.
+Now, you need to produce a well-written project proposal that’s pitched just right so your freelance pricing aligns with the value proposition delivered.

+Maybe you don’t know what a freelance proposal is or how to create one.
+Don’t worry.
 By the end of this post, you’ll know exactly how to create winning, professional proposals that help you land more clients.
-Plus, we’ll talk about templates, freelance proposal generators, and the value of your time.
+Plus, we’ll talk about freelance proposal templates, freelance proposal examples, freelance proposal generators, and the value of your time.

 Let’s get started…